 Safety and effectiveness have not been established in pediatric patients.

 Fenofibric acid is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
 Fenofibric acid exposure is not influenced by age.
-Since elderly patients have a higher incidence of renal impairment, dose selection for the elderly should be made on the basis of renal function [see Dosage and Administration (2.5) and Clinical Pharmacology (12.3)].
-Elderly patients with normal renal function should require no dose modifications.
+Since elderly patients have a higher incidence of renal impairment, use of Triglide in the elderly should be made on the basis of renal function [see Contraindications (4), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].
 Consider monitoring renal function in elderly patients taking Triglide.

 There is no specific treatment for overdose with Triglide.
 General supportive care of the patient is indicated, including monitoring of vital signs and observation of clinical status, should an overdose occur.
 If indicated, elimination of unabsorbed drug should be achieved by emesis or gastric lavage; usual precautions should be observed to maintain the airway.
 Because fenofibrate is highly bound to plasma proteins, hemodialysis should not be considered.

 Triglide (fenofibrate) Tablets, is a lipid regulating agent available as tablets for oral administration.
-Each tablet contains 50 mg or 160 mg of fenofibrate.
+Each tablet contains 160 mg of fenofibrate.
 The chemical name for fenofibrate is 2-[4-(4-chlorobenzoyl) phenoxy] 2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:

 The empirical formula is C20H21O4Cl and the molecular weight is 360.83; fenofibrate is insoluble in water.
 The melting point is 79° to 82°C. Fenofibrate is a white solid which is stable under ordinary conditions.